yearofmoo/angular-ttc-app/README.md

-# TTC Angular Application
+# Simple TTC App

-A simple static angular application built with ui-router, underscore and gulp.
+A simple static angular application built with ui-router, underscore and gulp to help residents of Toronto learn Angular and to use the local transit system.

 The application makes use of the handy myttc.ca API.